shubhashree18/ASIC-design-flow/README.md

-# RTL to GDSflow
+# RTL to GDSII flow

-# Introduction to RTL to GDS
+# Introduction to RTL to GDSII

 The RTL to GDSII flow is a critical process in the design and fabrication of digital integrated circuits (ICs).
 It represents the transformation of a high-level Register Transfer Level (RTL) description of a circuit, typically written in hardware description languages like Verilog or VHDL, into the final GDSII format.
 This GDSII format is used to create photomasks for semiconductor fabrication.